-Each time you connect to a new wireless (Wi-Fi) network to your Windows 11 or 10 machines, your PC creates a profile that contains details of that connection.
+Each time you connect to a new wireless (Wi-Fi) network on your Windows 11 or 10 machines, your PC creates a profile that contains details of that connection.
 If you have saved the SSID and password of any wireless profile, Windows automatically connects to that network next time.
 So that there is no need to remember the complicated password to connect to your PC each time you turn on your computer.

 However, if you are planning to move to a new PC or want to format your computer and install a fresh Windows 11 or 10, you need to configure each wireless profile again.
-Fortunately, Microsoft provides an easy way to backup and restore wireless profiles.
+Fortunately, Microsoft provides an easy way to back up and restore wireless profiles.
 So that, if you move to a new Windows 11 or 10, you can quickly restore these profiles and connect to the internet.

-In this gearupwindows article, we will guide you on how to back up and restore wireless network profiles on a Windows 11 or 10.
+In this gearupwindows article, we will guide you on how to back up and restore wireless network profiles on Windows 11 or 10.
 A simple command can do this job.

 How to View Stored Wireless Network Profiles in Windows 11 or 10?